AIoTPunks/packetcrypt_rs/readme.md

     git checkout better-logging
     cargo build --release

-> Here is a command step by step breakdown:
+> Command step by step breakdown:

 * This command clones a copy of the github repository and installs it on your local machine.
 [2.1 Git Basics - Getting a Git Repository](https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository)